 Clicking on the links below will take you through a registration process, intended only to provide statistics on the number of downloads and to provide an email address should you have any questions.
 We welcome your comments.

-DIMAP-4 for Windows This demo version contains all the dictionary creation, maintenance, and analysis functionality of the full version, including regular expression searches over all fields, subdictionary creation based on matches, uploading dictionary data, dictionary downloading to user specifications, automatic dictionary creation from texts, and integrated WordNet lookup.
-It does not contain the parsing capability used in parsing definitions (including consistency checks with WordNet), parsing text, question-answering, discourse analysis, and text summarization.
-DIMAP dictionaries for WordNet 2.0 (see below) and for the 120,000 words and 250,000 definitions of Webster's Revised International Dictionary (in the DIMAP dictionaries directory) are available for free.
-Other dictionaries (the New Oxford Dictionary of English and The Macquarie Dictionary) are available under academic or commercial research license agreements.
-Download and unzip, then run SETUP.EXE; sample dictionaries are provided (including WordNet 1.7 for the letter X and the dictionary used in Senseval-1).
+DIMAP Lite for Windows (April 13, 2011) DIMAP Lite contains all the dictionary creation, maintenance, and analysis functionality of the full version, including regular expression searches over all fields, subdictionary creation based on matches, uploading dictionary data, dictionary downloading to user specifications, automatic dictionary creation from texts, and integrated WordNet lookup.
+It does not contain definition parsing capability (including consistency checks with WordNet), dictionary digraph analysis, and dictionary comparison and mapping.
+DIMAP dictionaries for WordNet, the UMLS Specialist Lexicon, and FrameNet (see below) and for the 120,000 words and 250,000 definitions of Webster's Revised International Dictionary (in the DIMAP dictionaries directory) are available for free.
+(Note that these dictionaries are large and may take up to 30 seconds to load.
+You can establish one of these dictionaries as an Auxiliary Dictionary under File|Preferences to facilitate lookup with Ctrl-A.) Other dictionaries (the New Oxford Dictionary of English and The Macquarie Dictionary) are available under academic or commercial research license agreements.
+After registering, you download an installation executable which installs DIMAP Lite on the Windows Start Menu; sample dictionaries are provided.

 CL Research - Proximity Technology Parser This demo is a fully operational version of the parser that underlies CL Research technologies for definition parsing, word-sense disambiguation, question-answering, discourse analysis, information extraction, text mining, and text summarization.
 In the demo, you can type or paste and then parse any sentence to see the parse tree results upon which further analysis is performed.
 The demo files include an HTML file describing the non-terminal and terminal (part-of-speech) nodes in the parse tree.
 Download and unzip the file and run the executable.